To specify which videos to join :

 Press on the "Add Video" button (1) of the main screen and then select the video files you want to add.
 You can also press on the "Add Folder" button (2) to add the entire video contents of specific folders.

 The video files that have been added to be combined will be displayed on the grid (8).
-You can view the videos with the in-built video player (9) by selecting them on the grid and then pressing the play button on the player.
+You can view the videos with the inbuilt video player (9) by selecting them on the grid and then press the play button on the player.

-You can also drag-and-drop video files or folders with video files in order to add them.
+You can also drag-and-drop video files or folders with video files to add them.

 You can also specify the order of the videos in the join.
 Simply select the video on the grid and then press the "Move Down" (6) or "Move Up"(5) buttons.